slint-ui/slint/docs/langref.md

 The basic idea is that the `.60` files contains one or several components.
 These components contain a tree of elements.
-Each declared component can be given a name and re-used under that name as an an element later.
+Each declared component can be given a name and re-used under that name as an element later.

 By default, the SixtyFPS comes with some [builtin elements](builtin_elements.md) and [widgets](widgets.md).